hexolan/development/projects/formulator/README.md

 ## 📜 License

-This application is licensed under the [Apache License, Version 2.0](/LICENSE).
+This application is licensed under the [Apache License v2.0](/LICENSE).